thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Fired when a cloud file account of this add-on was created
+Fired when a cloud file account of this add-on was created.

 .. api-header::
    :label: Parameters for onAccountAdded.addListener(listener)